openlookeng/community/guide_en/guide.md

     - Is there anything else others need to know?
 For example, environment and conditions.

 + **Source and function**  The concept of issue originates from the customer service department.
 When a user makes a call to report a problem, the customer service personnel create a ticket.
 Each subsequent processing step and each communication with the user need to be updated to the ticket to record all process information.
 This is the predecessor of the issue.
 As it expands, the issue evolves into a full-function project management tool for developing and executing software development plans.
-+ The openLooKeng community uses the issue tracking and management system provided by Gitee and GitHub.
++ The openLooKeng community uses the issue tracking and management system provided by [Gitee](https://gitee.com/openlookeng) and [Github](https://github.com/openlookeng).
 + The following figure shows the openLooKeng issue list.
 You can view or claim issues (tasks) that you are interested in, or create issues according to the following guide.
 <img src='img/1.png'>

 ### 1.2 Issues Page
-Each repository of Gitee or GitHub has an Issues page.
+Each repository of [Gitee](https://gitee.com/openlookeng) or [Github](https://github.com/openlookeng) has an Issues page.

 <img src='img/2.png'>